mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 : The term "datagram" is ambiguous.
 Without a qualifier, "datagram" could refer to a UDP packet, or a QUIC DATAGRAM frame, as defined in QUIC's unreliable DATAGRAM extension {{!RFC9221}}, or an RTP packet encapsulated in UDP, or an RTP packet capsulated in QUIC DATAGRAM frame.
 If not explicitly qualified, the term "datagram" in this document refers to an RTP packet, and the uppercase "DATAGRAM" refers to a QUIC DATAGRAM frame.
 This document also uses the term "RoQ datagram" as a short form of "RTP packet encapsulated in a QUIC DATAGRAM frame".

 Endpoint:
 : A QUIC server or client that participates in an RoQ session.
+This could be thought of as "a RoQ endpoint".

 Early data:
 : Application data carried in a 0-RTT packet payload, as defined in {{!RFC9000}}.
 In this document, the early data would be an RTP packet.

 Frame:
 : A QUIC frame as defined in {{!RFC9000}}.

+Peer:
+: The term "peer" is ambiguous, and without a qualifier could be understood to refer to an RTP endpoint, a RoQ endpoint, or a QUIC endpoint.
+In this document, a "peer" is "the other RoQ endpoint that a RoQ endpoint is communicating with", and does not have anything to do with "peer-to-peer" operation versus "client-server" operation.

 Rate Adaptation:
 : An application-level mechanism that adjusts the sending rate of an application in response to changing path conditions.
 For example, an application sending video might respond to indications of congestion by adjusting the resolution of the video it is sending.